-Multiple myeloma is a cancer of certain white blood cells (WBC) in the bone marrow called plasma cells that are responsible for making antibodies (immunoglobulins).
-In Greek, the language of most medical terms, “myelo” refers to the blood-producing cells in the bone marrow, and “oma” refers to a tumor or mass of cancer cells.
+Myeloma is a cancer of certain white blood cells (WBC) in the bone marrow called plasma cells that are responsible for making antibodies (immunoglobulins).
 A malignant (cancerous) plasma cell is called a myeloma cell.
-In this section, learn more about multiple myeloma's symptoms and causes.
+In this section, you will learn more about multiple myeloma's symptoms and causes.

 Myeloma most often grows in the marrow within the bones of the spine, skull, pelvis, rib cage, shoulders, and hips.
 Usually, the bones of the hands and feet and lower parts of the arms and legs are not affected, preserving the function of these critical areas.

-Exposure to toxic chemicals, atomic radiation, anything that interferes with the immune system, or infection with cancer-causing viruses have all been implicated as causes or triggers of myeloma.
+Exposure to toxic chemicals, atomic radiation, anything that interferes with the immune system, or infection with cancer-causing viruses, may potentially be linked to the developing myeloma.
+These chemicals include the following:

 - dioxins (such as those found in Agent Orange)